Skip to main content

 messageSent

-Emitted when job moves to Completed:
+Emitted when a job completes successfully:

 {